Lokeshsaidileep/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
-1.import pandas module and import the required data set.
+1.Import the required libraries.

-2.Find the null values and count them.

-3.Count number of left values.

-4.From sklearn import LabelEncoder to convert string values to numerical values.

-5.From sklearn.model_selection import train_test_split.

-6.Assign the train dataset and test dataset.
+2.Upload and read the dataset.

-7.From sklearn.tree import DecisionTreeClassifier.
+3.Check for any null values using the isnull() function.

-8.Use criteria as entropy.
+4.From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.

-9.From sklearn import metrics.

-10.Find the accuracy of our model and predict the require values.
+5.Find the accuracy of our model and predict the require values.

 ## Program:
 ```